Convert draw.io Diagrams to Real BPMN Without Redrawing

 That lets you protect the work you already did instead of paying the cost twice.

-• Which diagrams are already good enough to keep?
+• which diagrams are already good enough to keep

-• Which models need cleanup?
+• which models need cleanup or restructuring

 That is much more productive than restarting from a blank page.